fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

+Navigate to <a href="http://localhost:8000/" target="_blank">`/`</a> and you should see the README file for the project.

+You'll notice that it is rendering raw markdown, next we'll look at bringing all of our modifiers in and will then see this as markdown rendered to html.

 #### Modifiers

 Modifiers allow us to easily manipulate the requests and responses of the system.
-In the above applications, we have used three different modifiers, and now we need to configure them:
+In the above applications, we have used four different modifiers, and now we need to configure them:

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {